eignnx/cargo-gui/README.md

 **NOTE:** Currently, `Run` doesn't support streaming output from your executables!
 If you're trying to run a never-ending task (like a server), you will just never get a response back unless there's an error.
 This is because `cargo-gui` is waiting for your program to finish before showing you the output.
 See [this github issue](https://github.com/eignnx/cargo-gui/issues/2) if you have suggestions on how to fix this!

 If building, testing, or checking your program results in compilation errors, they will be displayed in a paginated format below.
 You can used the pagination navbar to see the `Next`, `Previous`, `First` and `Last` compilation errors.
 You can also use the left and right arrow keys on your keyboard to go to the next and previous errors.

-## Disclaimer:

-Yeah, I know the ENV variable and `--manifest-path` thing are ugly.
-We'll have to put up with it until there's an actual way to install `cargo-gui`.